Marine park advisory committees

 - recreational water use

-The role, establishment, membership, process for appointment of members and alternates and operational procedures of the advisory committees is set out in the Marine Park Advisory Committee Handbook (PDF, 322.74 KB).
+More details on the role, establishment, membership, process for appointment and operational procedures of the advisory committees is set out in the Marine Park Advisory Committee Handbook (PDF, 322.74 KB).